Lesson video

 Got some shapes created there.

-We've got some overlaps.
+Got some overlaps.

-And how did you get on with reflecting on the wire line sculpture you created?
+And how did you get on with reflecting on wire line sculpture you created?
 You may have said something like this.

 Here's Andeep.

-"The wire lines were harder to control and had a different feel.
+The wire lines were harder to control and had a different feel.

-Wire lines aren't as soft as pencil so I couldn't shade, but they did create more expressive mark-making effects."
 Absolutely, I can see the expression there with the different line weights, the squiggles, the overlaps, the directionality and the composition of this piece.

-Great job, Andeep.
+Greta job, Andeep.

-"It was fun experimenting with overlapping lines in wire.
+It was fun experimenting with the overlapping lines in wire.

-I could connect lines easily and twist them together in wire to make thicker weights of line."
-That's a great idea.
+I could connect lines easily and twist them together in wire to make thicker weights of line.

-So even if you don't have different thicknesses of wire, you could twist them together to create a weightier line as Sofia has done.
+So even if you don't have different thicknesses of wire, you could twist them together to create weightier line as Sofia has done.

-And I love these shapes, these teardrop shapes on the left and the hanging shapes coming down from the top, and then the horizontal and the vertical lines and also the space, there's lots of space within this artwork, which is just as important aspect of the work.
+And I love these shapes, these teardrop shapes on the left, and the hanging shapes coming down from the top, and then the horizontal and the vertical line.

-I hope you enjoyed creating your wire line sculptures.
+I hope you enjoyed creating your wireline sculptures.

-Different visual effects can be created by varying line weights and types.
+In our lesson, "The elements of art: line," we have covered the following: Different visual effects can be created by varying line weights and types.

-Contour lines focus on the outline, form, and shape of a subject.
+Contour lines focus on the outline, form and shape of a subject.

-There are different types of mark-making techniques, which can be explored through line, often involving repeated marks.
+There are different types of mark-making techniques which can be explored through line often involving repeated marks.

 Lines can be used in all forms of art, not just drawing.

-Well done, everybody, for having a go at this lesson.
+Well done everybody for having a go at this lesson.

-It was so great to explore something so elemental to art, which is line, and thinking about the different kinds of lines we can create.
+It was so great to explore something so elemental to art, which is line.

-And then there was also hatching, cross-hatching, squiggles, dashes.
+And then there was also hatching, cross-hatching, squiggles, dashes, so much can be created through our mark-making.

-And then we looked at contours, lines where we're just focusing on the outline.
+Lines, where we're just focusing on the outline.

 You tried out all kinds of different mark-making.

-Who would've thought there were so many different ways for us to create lines in art?
-Well, I hope you'll carry on exploring, experimenting with different ways of creating lines.
+Who would've thought there were so many different ways for us to create lines and art.

 Perhaps you'll do some more work with wire.